 Share a canvas app with your organization

 After you build a canvas app that addresses a business need, specify which users in your organization can run the app and who can modify and even re-share it.
 Specify each user by name, or specify a security group in Azure Active Directory (Azure AD).
 If everyone would benefit from your app, specify that your entire organization can run it.
-To learn about sharing apps outside of your organization, go to Share a canvas app with guest users.

 For a shared app to function as you expect, you must also manage permissions for the data source or sources on which the app is based, such as Microsoft Dataverse or Excel.
 You might also need to share other resources on which the app depends, such as flows, gateways, or connections.